VATSALVARSHNEY108/B.O.I.-MARK-2/docs/VOICE_COMMANDING_GUIDE.md

 ✅ **Do:**
 - Speak clearly and at normal pace
-- Use natural language (VATSAL understands context)
+- Use natural language (BOI understands context)
 - Wait for the "listening" indicator
 - Minimize background noise
 - Position microphone properly